 Introduction

-This guide will walk you through the process of creating, testing, and submitting an assertion using the PCL (Phylax Credible Layer) CLI.
+This guide will walk you through the process of creating, testing, and submitting an assertion using the pcl (Phylax Credible Layer) CLI.
 By the end of this tutorial, you’ll understand how to:

 1. Set up your project structure